Closing the Books (CPE Course)

 - Identify the contents of the statement of retained earnings.

-- Cite the types and contents of disclosures that can accompany the financial statements.
+- Identify the types and contents of disclosures that can accompany the financial statements.

 - State the criteria used to identify a reporting segment, as well as the required segment reporting.